hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 To add a user to a team, choose an existing organization member from the "Select user" drop-down menu, under the "Add a New Team Member" header.
 If the list of organization members is large, you can use the drop-down's text field to filter the list by username or email.

-If you wish to add a teammate who doesn't yet belong to the organization, you must [invite them to join the  organization](./organizations.html#users).
-To save time, user invitations can include a list of teams; once the user accepts their invitation, they will be automatically added to those teams.
+To add a teammate who doesn't yet belong to the organization, [invite them to join the organization](./organizations.html#users) and include a list of teams they should belong to in the invitation.
+Once the user accepts their invitation, they will be automatically added to those teams.

 To remove a user from a team, click the "🗑" (trash can) button by their entry in the member list.